 (WP Dashboard > ‘At a Glance’ > ‘Posts’)

-(WordPress pagination function)
+(WordPress pagination feature)

-(Display/Hide columns in the Table of Posts)
+(Display/Hide columns in the Posts table)

 Alternatively, just paste the title of your post into the Permalink: > Edit field and WordPress will automatically format the slug correctly …

 Update your post to save your changes …

 Whenever changes are made to the post category and/or the post slug, WordPress updates all instances of the changed post permalink throughout your site.
 For more details about search engine friendly URLs, go here: How To Set Up Your WordPress Permalinks

 Tip #5: To list only posts that contain a certain category, click on the category from the ‘Categories’ column, or choose a category from the ‘All Categories’ drop menu …